 I have written for authors and thought leaders who had ideas but not enough hours to type.

-I have written websites and posts for patriarchy-smashing, feminist events (that sold to capacity, with wait lists).
+I have written websites and posts for events that sold to capacity, with wait lists.

 I have written memorials that, through the language, gave the loved one’s legacy deeper meaning.